MicrosoftDocs/Advertising-docs/BingAds/bingads-11/bulk-service/price-ad-extension.md

 **Delete:** Read-only

 ### <a name="currencycode"></a>Currency Code (1-8)
 The bulk file includes up to 8 currency code columns, i.e., one for each price table item in the ad extension.
 The bulk file column headers are *Currency Code 1*, *Currency Code 2*, *Currency Code 3*, *Currency Code 4*, *Currency Code 5*, *Currency Code 6*, *Currency Code 7*, and *Currency Code 8*.

-For more information, see [Currencies](../guides/currencies.md).
+The supported currency codes are ARS, AUD, BRL, CAD, CHF, CLP, CNY, COP, DKK, EUR, GBP, HKD, INR, MXN, NZD, PEN, PHP, PLN, SEK, SGD, USD, TWD, and VEF.

 You must have between 3 and 8 price table items per price ad extension.
 The order you create them in is the expected order in the ad but the order is not guaranteed.
 All price table items for a price ad extension must be in the same bulk file record.
 Each price table item is mapped to the same index of [Currency Code](#currencycode), [Final Mobile Url](#finalmobileurl), [Final Url](#finalurl), [Header](#header), [Price](#price), [Price Description](#pricedescription), [Price Unit](#priceunit), and [Price Qualifier](#pricequalifier) columns.
 For example the first price table item is mapped to the *Currency Code 1*, *Final Mobile Url 1*, *Final Url 1*, *Header 1*, *Price 1*, *Price Description 1*, *Price Unit 1*, and *Price Qualifier 1* columns.